zengjilie/aih-tutorial/README.md

 # README

-This tutorial introduced a new data visulization package called Apache Echarts
+This tutorial introduces a new data visulization package called Apache Echarts

-In the following tutorial, we will demonstrate how to use Apache Echarts to visulize MIMIC dataset.
+In the this tutorial, we will demonstrate how to use Apache Echarts to visualize MIMIC dataset.

 ## Table of Content

 1. Set up the environment ( Postgres, NodeJS)
-    * Postgres installation
+    - Postgres installation
-    * NodeJS installation
+    - NodeJS installation
-2. Import MIMIC csv dataset to postgres
+2. Import MIMIC data
-3. Setup the Node server, and connect it with Postgers database
+3. Setup a Node server, connects it to a Postgres database
-4. Using EJS to render
+4. Render Web pages using EJS

 ## Design

 ![design](Design.png)